duracell80/midnight-sectors/README.md

 - Hedron 5 (@500 to @600) - quingenti
 - Hedron 6 (@600 to @700) - sescenti
 - Hedron 7 (@700 to @800) - septingenti
-- Hedron 8 (@800 The remaining 64) - octingenti
+- Hedron 10 (@800 The remaining 64) - octingenti

+Hedron 8 and 9 cannot exist in base 8, totally not confusing.
 64 is divisible by 8 and equals 8 for fun Octal NYE celebrations!

 #### Hedron Orientation Shorthand
 Easily know how far through a Hedron you are with decimals.
 Question is it half past 5?
 Yes it is 5.50 .... makes sense.
 Half dollar.
 Quarter past the hours?
 Sure if it's 3.25, it's a quater-past three, easy, quarters are good in gaming arcades.